 For example, if you are collecting data from January 2nd - February 1st, then your submission deadline for this reporting period (January 2nd through February 1st) is February 9th.
 The billable MSUs listed in this Sub-Capacity Report will be used to establish the billing, effective March 1st for the month of March.
 In this case, if the January 2nd - February 1st Sub-Capacity Report is not received by IBM by February 9th, then the billable MSUs for March would be based upon the full MSU rated capacity of the machine.
 Full-machine billing would continue until the next Sub-Capacity Report is submitted.

-Handling Sub-Capacity Reports for a Machine Upgrade or Downgrade
+Handling Sub-Capacity Reports for a Machine Model Upgrade or Downgrade

 Machine model changes (when the machine type and serial are not changed) are handled by the Sub-Capacity Reporting Tool (SCRT) without any intervention.
 The Sub-Capacity Report will indicate with a comment that the machine model has changed, and the MSU values on the report will be the peaks seen for that entire reporting period.
 For machine model upgrades the MSU values on the report will be used to set the billing as usual.
 But this means that for machine model downgrades the billing cannot be handled correctly without notification to IBM prior to the submission of the Sub-Capacity Report.
 Since SCRT will report the highest machine model and MSU value seen during the reporting period, without notification to IBM about the model downgrade the higher MSU values from before the downgrade would be the ones billed which could be in excess of the full capacity of the downgraded machine.

-In cases when the machine type and/or the serial number changes there will be two Sub-Capacity Reports generated.
+When the machine type and/or the serial number changes there will be two Sub-Capacity Reports generated.
 SCRT will interpret the data as being from two different machines even though the data represents only one customer workload for the month.
-The customer should indicate in the "Customer Comments" field of both Sub-Capacity Reports that a migration has occurred, for example, "2097-12345 has migrated to 2817-34567".
+The customer must submit both Sub-Capacity Reports and must indicate in the "Customer Comments" field of each Report both Sub-Capacity Reports that a migration has occurred, for example, "2097-12345 has migrated to 2828-34567".
 IBM will check to see that the Data Collection % on the first Report plus the Data Collection % on the second Report sum to 95% or more.
 For each product appearing on both Reports, IBM will use the higher of the two MSU numbers reported as the billing value for that product that month (capped, if appropriate, by the Full-Capacity MSU value of the target machine).
 Customers must complete the migration within a calendar month.
 The original box should no longer be installed or functional in future months.